China Lays Claim To Four Great New Inventions That Have Existed Elsewhere Before - Slashdot

 How have they perfected bike sharing beyond dozens of European cities?

-Mass Surveillance, Reef Construction, MitE, (Score:4)
+Mass Surveillance, Reef Construction, MitE, (Score:5, Insightful)

 Bike sharing?
 Come on China.
 I know I want my country to import facial recognition technology so I can be tracked all day.
 I also think my country is falling behind in turning coral reefs into mini-military bases to secure oil rights.
 I also like how you've managed to build out an internet that allows Man in the Everywhere attacks.